ben-manes/gradle-versions-plugin/README.md

 </details>

-Neither check can restore what the other withheld.
-To see every candidate the repositories publish, including the pre-releases, turn the built-in filter off with `rejectPreReleaseVersions = false`, or with `--no-reject-pre-release-versions` for a single run (see [Command line options](#command-line-options)).
-Turn it off too when you want a policy of your own, and write the whole of it as a component selection rule instead.
+Neither check can restore what the other rejected.
+To see every published candidate, including the pre-releases, turn the built-in filter off with `rejectPreReleaseVersions = false`, or with `--no-reject-pre-release-versions` for a single run (see [Command line options](#command-line-options)).
+Turn it off too for a policy of your own, written as a whole in a component selection rule.
 There is no agreed standard for what counts as unstable, but this is a common starting point:

 <details open>
 <summary>Kotlin</summary>